Being a mother is one of the hardest jobs in the world, yet the most rewarding.

 Is it easy being a mother?
 No.

-Being a mother means your service is always demanded and expected, most of the times without a break.
-It took me some time to get used to being on always my toes.
-And also, my anxiety got started with motherhood.
+Being a mother means your service is always demanded and expected, most of the time without a break.
+It took me some time to get used to being on my toes.
+And also, my anxiety started with motherhood.
 You are always worried about your children.

-You are worried if they would turn out well, you are worried if you are doing a good job, and you are worried about all the silly things.
+You are worried if you will be able to raise them well, you are worried if you are doing a good job, and you are worried about all the silly things.